wmluke/grunt-build-lifecycle/README.md

 #### Roll your own

-But that's not all.
-If maven-ish build cycles are not your thing, you can define your own set of lifecycle phases.
-Here's another example...
+Perhaps maven-ish build cycles are not your thing, you can define your own set of lifecycle phases.
+Here's another example.
+Just remeber, consistency is a good thing.

 ```js
 grunt.initConfig({